georgedance/linux_doom_port/README.md

 Unless you're on linux, don't try to run it, lol.
 It requires that you have `/dev/dsp` on your system, which is an ancient part of OSS, which was superseded by ALSA in 2002.
 I was somehow able to get ALSA to intercept the old calls to OSS, by inserting a kernel module, but for whatever reason that workaround no longer works for me.
 If you're having trouble getting the sound server to start (i.e. crashing when it's supposed to play a sound), modify the `Makefile` in `linuxdoom-1.10` and comment out the `-DSNDSERV` with a # symbol on line 9.
 After that, run `make clean` then `make`.
 It also requires that you have an 8 bit display, but that problem can be worked around by using `Xephyr` and tagging on `x8` after specifying the resolution with the `-screen` flag, but that should be handled if you follow the `Steps to Run` Section.
+On the `french_vanilla` branch, I'm taking patches here and there from boom, prboom, and chocolate-doom.
+These should come together to make a fairly standard build.

 ## Steps to Run
 These steps are at least to run on Arch Linux.